ihesah1/W09D03/README.md

-# ✅ Todo list App using React & Redux 🤞
+# ✅ Todo list App using Used React and Redux Hooks 🤞

-## Our app's User Stories ✌️
+## Our app's User Stories  🙏🏼
 Defining user stories before we begin our work will help us focus our work.
 Our app should fulfill the following stories:

 As a user & admin, u can